InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-levels.md

 ## Context

-InnerSource concepts are estabilished within an organisation with multiple projects and teams adopting InnerSource patterns and practices.
+InnerSource concepts are estabilished within an organisation with multiple projects and teams adopting InnerSource.
 Internal InnerSource practices are not prescribed in detail and teams/projects have the autonomy to optimise for their local circumstances.

 ## Forces